VeraZab/nyc-stats/README.md

 </br>
 </br>

-## About the dataset
+## About the Dataset

-[The data](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) has been taken from the [NYC Open Data portal](https://opendata.cityofnewyork.us/), a publicly accessible platform that provides [an api](https://dev.socrata.com/foundry/data.cityofnewyork.us/erm2-nwe9) and free access to over 2,100 datasets pertinent to the city of NYC.
+[The data](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) has been taken from the [NYC Open Data portal](https://opendata.cityofnewyork.us/), a publicly accessible platform that provides [an api](https://dev.socrata.com/foundry/data.cityofnewyork.us/erm2-nwe9) and free access to over 2,100 datasets related to the city of NYC.
 The 311 dataset is updated automatically, daily.
 </br>
 </br>

-## Questions that this project seeks to answer
+## Questions this Project Seeks to Answer

 - What are the top complaint types received by NYC 311?
 - What are the top complaint types handled by a specific agency?